RishabhGithub7348/Jo-Parking/README.md

 To run the Parking Web App locally, follow these steps:

-1. Clone the repository: `git clone https://github.com/yourusername/parking-web-app.git`
+1. Clone the repository

-2. Navigate to the project directory: `cd parking-web-app`
+2. Navigate to the project directory

 3. Install dependencies: `npm install`